akamai/AkamaiOPEN-edgegrid-php-client/README.md

 ## Installation

-This library requires PHP 5.5+, or HHVM 3.5+.
+This library requires PHP 5.5+, or HHVM 3.5+ to be used with the built-in Guzzle HTTP client.

 To install use [`composer`](http://getcomposer.org):